tomrijndorp/vscode-finditfaster/README.md

 **Not tested on Windows**.
 Likely won't work.
 I don't know enough about WSL to tell you whether this could work.
 If you want to contribute, this would be an awesome place to do it.
-For completeness: this extension was tested in a limited capacity under the following
-configurations:
-- MacOS 11.0.1, VS Code 1.57.1 or thereabouts

 **Older `fzf` versions**.
 In order to limit some complexity, we ignore some user settings for the "Find Within Files" command when your `fzf` version is less than 0.26.
 Things will still work